• Skip to main content

 India-UAE Cultural Relations

 India and the UAE share historical ties and have maintained regular cultural exchanges both at official and people-to-people levels.
 The two nations signed a Cultural Agreement in 1975 which aims to strengthen bilateral cultural activities.
 India and the UAE enjoy strong traditional ties which have grown stronger over the years.
-Resilient Indian diaspora of 3.3 million is an integral part of the growth and development of the UAE’s economy and society.
+Resilient Indian diaspora of more than 4 million is an integral part of the growth and development of the UAE’s economy and society.
 Essence of spices that marks the Indian cuisine, can be found in many common foods of the UAE.
 The UAE is one of the biggest overseas markets for Bollywood and its appeal extends to television.
 Today there are several channels in the UAE that show Bollywood and Indian content in Arabic.
 Local radio stations and television channels play songs and dances from different regions of the India.

 Emiratis are familiar and receptive to Indian culture.
 Recognition of Indian culture by Emiratis was visible when India was declared as the ‘Guest of Honour Country’ for the prestigious 2018 edition of Abu Dhabi Festival (ADF).
 Selection of India as the Country of Honour in alignment with the official theme of the festival called “The Year of Zayed”, highlighted the cultural bond between the two countries.
 Abu Dhabi International Book Fair (ADIBF) of 2019 was yet another vibrant cultural event where India was chosen as Guest of Honour.
 ADIBF 2019 cultural programme concluded with spotlight on Indian literature and culture.